 It is strangely quite, peaceful even.
 I can feel my breath stop and my stomach rise.
 Time slows immeasurably.
 I know when we hit the bottom we will die and I wait for it and we fall for ever so long.
 Before our cars crashes at the bottom I wake up, feeling almost cheated.

 I think this is where I am.
 I have irreversibly driven out over the cliff and just not hit the bottom yet.
 It’s an odd place to be-between no longer and not yet.

 Or in my case, some prairie, I know exactly where.
-Instead I’m waiting at the cancer centre to talk to my oncologist (that I tenderly refer to as the shark) after missing 3 appointments.
+Instead I’m waiting to talk to my Dr. (that I tenderly refer to as the shark) after missing 3 appointments.
 Not a good day.